 You can find out our tuition fees for government funded courses in the:

 In 2014 concessions are only available for eligible government subsidised students studying up to Certificate IV level qualifications.
 The concession fee will be charged at 20% of the student tuition rate.
 Diploma concessions are only available for indigenous students or those who are continuing a Diploma, had previously been entitled to a concession and are still eligible for the concession.

-To receive government funding to undertake a VE/TAFE course, you must meet further eligibility criteria.
-If you are not eligible for government funding, you will need to pay the full-fee rate.
+To receive government funding to undertake a VE/TAFE course, you must meet Victorian Training Guarantee eligibility criteria.
+If you are not eligible for government funding with the Victorian Training Guarantee, you will need to pay the full-fee rate.

-If you are a New Zealand citizen, you are eligible for government funded training as long as you meet the eligibility criteria.
+If you are a New Zealand citizen, you are also eligible for government support for your training with the Victorian Training Guarantee as long as you meet the eligibility criteria.

 VET FEE-HELP is an Australian Government loan program that assists students in paying for all, or part, of their tuition fees when studying at university.
 It is available to students enrolled in a higher level vocational education and training course (Diploma level or above).